Sandy Williams IV

 Sandy Williams IV is an interdisciplinary artist, filmmaker, and professor whose work explores how time exists and is understood across cultures, in personal experiences, and as a system of measurement.
 Williams’ public art practice considers communal histories, systems of confinement and control, and interpersonal relationships.
 Williams creates works for both galleries and public environments.
 Their ephemeral and permanent memorials honor overlooked histories, invite public participation, and imagine new ways communities can remember, heal, and move toward collective freedom.

 Williams received their BA from the University of Virginia and their MFA in sculpture and extended media from Virginia Commonwealth University.
 Williams was a recipient of the Joan Mitchell Fellowship (2024), the Virginia Museum of Fine Arts Fellowship (2023), the MacDowell Artist Residency (2024), and the Massachusetts Museum of Contemporary Art Artist Residency (2023).
-Their work is in the collection of the Virginia Museum of Fine Arts, the Harnett Museum at the University of Richmond, and the Roanoke College Permanent Art Collection, among others.
+Their work is in the collections of the Virginia Museum of Fine Arts, the Harnett Museum at the University of Richmond, and the Roanoke College Permanent Collection, among others.
 Sandy Williams IV is currently an Assistant Professor of Art at the University of Richmond.

 “My work follows in the tradition of freedom fighters and emancipation workers.
 I ground myself in the stories of Black and indigenous people fighting against the most extreme odds to survive and persist.
 I see myself as their ally and ancestor continuing the work towards our shared dream of equality and freedom.”